SocietyProtocol/Content-Library/Published/Articles/Fake Everything (Prelude).md

 Ownership of identity, data, and assets is returned back to the control of the individual.

-The society has a constitution, laws, property, taxes, actors, organizations, religions, family trees, relationships, courts, and world parameters.
+The society has a constitution, laws, property, taxes, actors, organizations, cultural agreements, family trees, relationships, courts, and world parameters.

 All these actions are transparently and verifiably synchronized globally at nearly the speed of light and stored our timeline as it ebbs and flows through time itself.